cybozu-go/meows/docs/user-manual.md

 ### Creating RunnerPool's namespace

-If you have not created a RunnerPool's namespace yet, please create as follows.
+If you have not created a RunnerPool's namespace yet, please create it as follows.

 ```bash
 $ RUNNERPOOL_NAMESPACE=<your RunnerPool namespace>